house-of-abbey/GarminHomeAssistant/README.md

 You can now specify alternative texts to use instead of "On" and "Off", e.g. "Locked" and "Unlocked" or "Open" and "Closed" through the use of a [template menu item](examples/Templates.md).
 But wouldn't having locks operated from your watch be a security concern ;-) ?

 The [schema](https://raw.githubusercontent.com/house-of-abbey/GarminHomeAssistant/main/config.schema.json) is checked by using a URL directly back to this GitHub source repository, so you do not need to install that file.
-You can just copy & paste your entity names from the YAML configuration files used to configure Home Assistant.
+You can just copy & paste your entity names from the YAML configuration files used to configure HomeAssistant.
 With a submenu, there's a difference between `title` and `name`.
 The `name` goes on the menu item, and the `title` at the head of the submenu.
 If your dashboard definition fails to meet the schema, the application will simply drop items with the wrong field names without warning to protect itself.

 ### Old deprecated format